MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Send-MgChatActivityNotification.md

   - `[WebUrl <String>]`: The link the user clicks when they select the notification.
 Optional when source is entityUrl; required when source is text.

 ## RELATED LINKS

-eckResult,  DelegationAuthorizationRulesCheckResult, IssuanceAuthorizationRulesCheckResult, IssuanceTransformRulesCheckResult.
-  - `[Value <String>]`: Value for this key-value pair.
-Possible result values are 0 (when the validation check passed), 1 (when the validation check failed), or 2 (when the validation check is a warning).

-TOPIC <IMicrosoftGraphTeamworkActivityTopic>: teamworkActivityTopic
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Source <String>]`: teamworkActivityTopicSource
-  - `[Value <String>]`: The topic value.
-If the value of the source property is entityUrl, this must be a Microsoft Graph URL.
-If the vaule is text, this must be a plain text value.
-  - `[WebUrl <String>]`: The link the user clicks when they select the notification.
-Optional when source is entityUrl; required when source is text.